Colin Quirke: Major Competition

 Colin Quirke represented Ireland at World Youth Championships in Athletics and the World Junior Championships in Athletics, making the finals in the shot put and setting a national junior record (63’5).
 He holds the Irish national junior record in the discus throw and shot put.

 NCAA

 From 2008-10, Colin Quirke represented University of Oklahoma and from 2010-2012, Colin Quirke represented Manhattan College '12 as an NCAA Division I thrower.
 Colin received NCAA Division 1 All-American honors in the Discus Throw.
 He was named the MAAC Conference Most-Outstanding Performer in both 2011 and 2012 setting a Championship record in the Discus Throw.

 Prep

-Colin Quirke's father is the Irish Shot Put national record holder.
 Colin finished 2nd at Los Gatos High School in California Interscholastic Federation where he was runner-up at 2008 CIF California State Meet and third at 2007 CIF California State Meet both in Shot put.

+Personal life

+Colin Quirke's father is Paul Quirke, a former Irish Shot Put national record holder.